python4astronomers/python4astronomers/source/installation/macosx.rst

 compiler, or you may want to interface Fortran and Python code.
 If not, you can proceed to the next section.

-The prefered compiler to interface Fortran and Python code is ``gfortran``.
+The preferred compiler to interface Fortran and Python code is ``gfortran``.
 Other compilers `should` work, but if you want to be on the safe side, you can download a one-click installer for gfortran 4.2.3 from `this page
 <http://r.research.att.com/tools/>`_.
 Once you have installed it, make sure